Daniel-Himself/Adjustable-TicTacToe-in-C/README.md

 It demonstrates usage of dynamic memory allocation and two-dimentional arrays in the C programming language.

-The code itself is within the .c file, with a precompiled executable also available alongside.
+The code itself is within the .c file, with a compiled executable also available alongside.
 Hebrew instructions included in the pdf document.